Aya-Alhamwe/Sentiment-Analysis-for-News-Ranking/README.md

 ## 🚀 Overview
 This project aims to analyze **financial news related to stocks** to assist investors in **improving decision-making**.
 The system does not only classify news into **positive, negative, or neutral**, but it also includes a **Ranking System** that evaluates the impact of each news article on the market, allowing for the identification of **the best investment opportunities available at the moment**.

+🧠 Model Details
+The sentiment analysis model is built using TensorFlow/Keras and trained on financial news data.
+The ranking system evaluates each news item based on its potential market impact.

+🔹 Sentiment Classification
+The model uses the following architecture:

+Preprocessing: Tokenizing the text and converting it into padded sequences to ensure uniform input size.
+Word2Vec Embeddings: Pretrained embeddings are used for better representation of words in the corpus, capturing semantic meanings.
+Bidirectional GRU Layers: The Bidirectional GRU layers process the sequences in both forward and backward directions, capturing dependencies in the text for more accurate sentiment analysis.
+Attention Layer: This layer helps the model focus on important words, enhancing the understanding of sentiment and improving the classification accuracy.
+Dense Layers: These layers are used for the final classification of sentiments into positive, negative, or neutral.
+Additionally, the model has been trained using RGU (Recurrent Generative Units) to enhance its performance by allowing for better sequence generation and capturing complex patterns in the data.

+🔹 News Ranking System
+The ranking model assigns an importance score to each news article based on:

+Market reactions to similar news in the past
+The credibility of the news source
+Keywords and sentiment intensity
 ## 🔥 Key Features
 ✅ **Financial news classification** into positive, negative, or neutral 📌
 ✅ **Ranking System** to determine the impact of news on the stock market 📈